YZherebukh/faceit/README.md

   It can provide a good mechanism for working with user information and any other related tada, and quick access to it.
   In current implementation, 3 tables are used.

   Table `countries` to store list of countries, just to keep country management for all users the same.
-Presumably, during `create` or `update` users requests, UI should make an http call to get list of all countries, and allow user to chose one from it
+Presumably, before `create` or `update` users requests, UI should make an http call to get list of all countries, and allow user to chose one from it